awslabs/aws-sdk-rust/CONTRIBUTING.md

 Thank you for your interest in contributing to the AWS SDK for Rust!
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

-Please read through this document before submitting any contributions to ensure you your contribution goes through the correct repository and we have all the necessary information to effectively respond.
+Please read through this document before submitting any contributions to ensure your contribution goes to the correct code repository and we have all the necessary information to effectively respond to your request.

-## The AWS SDK for Rust has two GitHub repositories for contributions
+## The AWS SDK for Rust has two GitHub repositories

 1) This repository ([awslabs/aws-sdk-rust](https://github.com/awslabs/aws-sdk-rust))